Zotye Auto

 Zotye Auto (众泰汽车 (Zhòngtài Qìchē); officially Zotye International Automobile Trading Co., Ltd.) is a privately owned Chinese automobile manufacturer based in Yongkang, Zhejiang, China.
 It is owned by Zotye Holding Group and was established in 2005.
+The company is known for its copycat cars, which gained popularity in China's rural areas and third and fourth tier cities during the late 2010s.

 History

 Zotye was founded on 2005 by Zotye Holding Group.
 Previously, Zotye had contracts to only export automotive parts but increased its production to complete cars to take advantage of the expanding Chinese automotive market.
 In 2005, because of their reputation as a reliable partner, Zotye established contracts for sales subsidiaries in 10 different countries.
 Since 2005, Zotye has expanded its automobile lineup and production numbers.
 The first model of the brand was a small SUV, the Zotye RX6400, later renamed to Zotye Nomad.
-The Zotye Nomad bears a remarkable resemblance to the Daihatsu Terios (see also Automotive industry in China).
+The Nomad bears a remarkable resemblance to the Daihatsu Terios (see also Automotive industry in China).

 Zotye's total revenues in 2006 were 2.88 billion RMB (about €290 million).
 Zotye Auto ranked 352nd with a revenue of 20.80 billion RMB and a profit of 1.13 billion RMB on Top 500 Chinese Companies List released by Fortune China on July 10, 2018.